TallManCycles/salesapp/README.md

 # Blueshift Coding Exercise

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App] using typescript.

 ## Available Scripts